albar965/littlenavmap-manual/en/ROUTEDESCR.md

 warnings or errors that occur during reading.

-The description parser will try to use as much of the route as possible even if parts of the flight plan like waypoints or airways cannot be found.
+The description parser will try to use as much of the route as possible even if parts of the flight plan like waypoints or airways cannot be found or names are ambiguous.
 You will see warnings in the lower output field if that is the case.

-For long flight plans it can happen that far aways waypoints are added if names are not unique.
+For long flight plans it can happen that far away waypoints are added if names are not unique.
 Remove these manually if needed.

 Many waypoints and airways will not be found if route descriptions from the latest AIRAC sources are used together with flight simulator stock data from 2005.
 It is recommended to use a navigation data update for the stock scenery when reading route descriptions from online sources like [RouteFinder](http://rfinder.asalink.net/), [Online Flight Planner](http://onlineflightplanner.org/) or [SimBrief](https://www.simbrief.com).

-I recommend to use an AIRAC cycle that is closest to the flight simulator navigation age \(end of 2005\) if a navigation data update is not an option .
+Otherwise, use an AIRAC cycle from the online services that is closest to the flight simulator navigation data age at the end of 2005 if a navigation data update is not an option .

 Note that even flight plans calculated in _Little Navmap_ cannot be converted back exactly in some cases.
 This happens due to ambiguities in the route network like NDB and VOR stations having the same names